Kadin-Demarche/create-mcp-ts/packages/mcp-ts-template-default/README.md

 - `filePermissions.ts`: Changes file permissions
 - `directoryCreate.ts`: Creates a new directory
 - `directoryList.ts`: Lists directory contents with details
+- `directoryTree.ts`: Generates a tree diagram of a directory structure

 ## Related packages